 COVID-19– Gradual resumption of activities

-- Paratransit service
+- in our service points.

 The Société de transport de l'Outaouais (STO) is taking this public health issue very seriously because we are committed to the well-being and health of our riders and employees.
 We are in contact with the public health authorities and monitoring the situation closely.

-As an indication that life is returning to normal, the month of May will be one of transition towards a gradual resumption of activities in Gatineau.
 We will keep introducing measures to protect our staff and customers.
 We will keep you informed about the latest developments.
 We are looking ahead.